 The application fee is $90.00.
 Payments must be made by credit card.

-All materials are handled electronically.
+The University is uses ApplyWeb for online applications, and all materials are handled electronically.
 Instructions, forms, and a link to the online application are located at http://www.sas.upenn.edu/graduate-division/admissions.

 The Graduate Group in Linguistics requires the following materials as part of the applications.
 Each is discussed in more detail below.